AaltoSciComp/scicomp-docs/aalto/linux.rst

 Rsync complains about Quota, even though there is plenty left.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The reason usually is that default ``rsync -av`` tries to preserver group.
+The reason usually is that default ``rsync -av`` tries to preserve the group.
 Thus, there is wrong group in the target.
 Try using ``rsync -rlptDxvz --chmod=Dg+s <source> <target>``.
 This will make group setting correct on ``/scratch/`` etc and quota should then be fine.